Are Coffee Grounds Good for Tomato Plants? Yes and no.

 Making Compost for Tomatoes

-Layer these materials in a compost bin or pile, making sure to add a small amount of each component to maintain a balanced mix.
-Consider adding used tea bags, which are rich in organic matter and can break down quickly to create nutrient-rich compost.
+Layer these materials in a compost bin or pile.
+Make sure to add a small amount of each component to maintain a balanced mix.
+To supercharge your compost, consider adding used tea bags!
+Tea bags are rich in organic matter and can break down quickly to create nutrient-rich compost.

 The picture below is from last fall.
-We had a hard freeze in the forecast, so I picked every tomato from the raised bed and let them ripen slowly indoors.
+We were about to have a hard freeze, so I picked every tomato from the raised bed and let them ripen slowly indoors.

 Frequently Asked Questions